ujkuo/ujkuo.github.io/content/course/_index.md

 +++
 title = "Courseworks in NTU"
-description = "I would like to share selected courseworks to this page.
-The post may include course note, course material, my opinion about this course."
+description = "I would like to share some term projects and courseworks here."
 +++